WebexSamples/webex-contact-center-api-samples/desktop-js-sdk-sample/README.md

-## Desktop JS SDK Sample - Sample Widget working with the SDK library
+## Desktop JS SDK Sample Widget - working with the JS SDK

 This is a tutorial on how to use the Desktop JS SDK Library along with a Vanilla JS Web Component desktop widget.
 In this tutorial we are using a few methods like StateChange, Pause/Resume Recording, addEventListeners and performing a few action on these events.